Treating spinal cord compression

 If you are at risk of pressure sores your nurse will show you how to change position regularly and will help you if necessary.
 You may need a pressure relieving mattress or a special cushion to sit on.

-If pressure on nerves is making it difficult for you to control your bladder or bowel, you may need a catheter to drain the bladder and drugs to help your bowel work.
+If pressure on nerves is making it difficult for you to control your bladder or bowel, you may need a tube called a catheter to drain the bladder and drugs to help your bowel work.

 As well as giving treatments to control pain and reduce the pressure on your spinal cord your doctors and nurses will plan for you to go home.

 Your local social services may also be involved in getting equipment for your home.
 They may also be able to provide help if you need it.
-You may also be referred to your local community nursing team for support.
+Your hospital team may refer you to your local community nursing team for support.

 Once your treatment has finished you will have regular check ups.
 Remember to contact your doctor or specialist nurse straight away if you have any new symptoms.
 You don’t have to wait for your next appointment.